jjjutla/EcoScan/README.md

 ## Worflow
 #### Sign-Up & Login:
 -  Once the user opens the app they are faced with two options:
-    1. Login: Connect wallet
+    1. Login: Connect VeWorld using WalletConnect
-    2. Sign Up: Walletless onboarding using Google login and web3auth as a non-custodial way of storing private keys:
+    2. Sign Up: Walletless onboarding using Google OAuth and Web3Auth as a non-custodial way of storing private keys:
  - A Role-Based Access Control contract is used to manage if a user is a consumer or a restaurant and their access within the app.

 #### Login as a Restaurant:
-- The restaurant captures an image of the real world food item they want to tokenise.
+- The restaurant captures an image of the real-world food item they want to tokenise.
-- A photo is sent from the app to our python server (http://176.58.109.155/) and uploads it to an AWS EC2 instance.
+- A photo is sent from the app to our Python server (http://176.58.109.155/) and uploads it to an AWS EC2 instance.
-- The AWS EC2 instance is running Nvidia's NeRF Instant NGP that is used to generate a 3D model (usdz) from an image.
+- The AWS EC2 instance is running NVIDIA's NeRF Instant NGP that is used to generate a 3D model (`.usdz`) from an image.
 - The 3D model is hashed and stored on IPFS using Web3Storage.
 - The restaurant inputs details about the item (Name, Price, Use-by-Date).
 - Face ID is used to generate a signer key and `@vechain/vechain-sdk-core` is used to sign the transaction and deploy an NFT digital twin contract that contains the hash of the model along with the metadata.